MisterHW/BSICS-SVR/doc/readme_project_creation.md

 You can return to STM32CubeMX at any point in time and modify the configuration.
 CLion will reload files and regenerate the CMake project (unless there are problems with the CMakelists.txt file or its CMakelists_template.txt source).

 **Note: CLion expects project files to be newer than the .ioc timestamp.
-To avoid CLion nagging about "outdated" files, 1) save changes in STM32CubeMX, 2) GENERATE CODE, 3) close STM32CubeMX declining to "save changes". **
+To avoid CLion nagging about "outdated" files, 1) save changes in STM32CubeMX, 2) GENERATE CODE, 3) close STM32CubeMX declining to "save changes".**

-#### CMakelists_template.txt
+### 2. Changes To CMakeLists_template.txt

 CLion 2021.1 does not provide FPU configuration options in the UI, so compile options have to be set in CMakeLists_template.txt to enable hardware FPU support.
 Without add\_compile\_options and add\_link\_options below, a [compile-time error](https://youtrack.jetbrains.com/issue/CPP-18629) will occur (see FreeRTOS.h configUSE \_TASK\_FPU\_SUPPORT 1)